pslib-cz/2023-p3a-web-gamebook-adamec-kalina/Gamebook/wwwroot/story_draft/StoryLine_StepByStep/quest1.md

 - talks to **Jake**

 ```
-Shadow Viper: "Hello, the Old Trader sent me to you.
+Shadow Viper: "Hello, the Old Merchant sent me to you.
 He needs a component for repair."
 Jake: "Oh, the old jerk.
 Oh well, I know what he needs.
 But it's not free.
 You have to promise me something."
 Shadow Viper: "What do you want in return?"
 Jake: "I've been having trouble with a local gang lately.
 I need someone to make sure they leave me alone.
 You don't have to confront them directly, just let them know it would be better to leave me alone."